- Easy-to-use interface

 With their trading interface, eToro has managed to strike a rare balance between suitability for beginner traders and veterans alike.
 I have no complaints about it whatsoever.
 It’s simply brilliant.

 As I’ve briefly touched upon already in my eToro review, this isn’t merely a cryptocurrency exchange.
 It is an extremely well-rounded platform, which basically offers all the options that a seasoned trader could hope for.
-Stocks, commodities, currencies, indices (including the NASDAQ and Dow Jones), and ETFs are all available for trading.

 That’s not to say, however, that eToro comes up short on the crypto front.
 Despite only being a relatively recent addition to the platform, it appears to have dedicated just as much time to ensuring crypto trading works as well as the other, more traditional markets.